Registration

 When Is The Deadline For Payment For The First Session My Child Will Attend?

-• Any registration accepted for Sessions 1-4 after July 1st will not be allowed to leave a deposit and will require full payment of the first session.
+• Any registration accepted for Sessions 1-4 after June 16th will not be allowed to leave a deposit and will require full payment of the first session.

 My Child Is Already Registered; How Do I Pay Down My Balance Before Camp Begins?

 Your bill will be visible on your ProCare Account.
-You can always make payments directly on ProCare leading up to Camp.
+You can always make payments directly on ProCare leading up to camp.
 Please note that your payment using credit or debit will have a processing fee.

-What is Pay as You Go and How Do I Pay Once My Child is Actively Attending Camp?
+What is Pay as You Go, and How Do I Pay Once My Child is Actively Attending Camp?

 You can pay using Procare using Credit, Debit, or Zelle on the Thursday before the start of each new session.